What we do:

 The Founder and Leader of House United

 After working to bring people together across difference teaching Bible as a professor (at Yale Divinity School and, before that, St. Mary’s College of California) and a minister (in New Canaan, CT, Seattle, WA, and Wayzata, MN), Allen now devotes all his work to that end.
 In demand as a speaker, Allen is currently writing a book that will be a manifesto for the House United Movement.
-He lives in Scottsdale, AZ, with his wife Liz, their teen and tween sons Sam and Isaac, and their labradoodle Watson.
+He lives in Austin, TX, with his wife Liz, their teen and tween sons Sam and Isaac, and their labradoodle Watson.